softwaresaved/policy_common_data/README.md

 ## Available datasets

-Several datasets can co-exists.
-Each being represented by the $NAME.py script in the `commondata/`.
-Currently the following dataset are available
+This repository supports multiple datasets, each represented by the $NAME dataset directory in the `data/` directory, and a corresponding $NAME.py script in the `commondata/` directory.
+Currently the following dataset are available:

-* `softwaresearchterms`: A list of terms that are contained in text and are associated to software development.
+* `softwaresearchterms`: A list of terms that are contained in text and are associated with software development.
 Source: internal
-* `ukunilist`: A list of universities in United-Kingdom.
+* `ukunilist`: A list of universities in the United Kingdom.
 Source: wikipedia and some manual cleaning